WenjiangDeng/MAX/README.md

 ```sh
 Rscript AEM_update_X_beta.R workdir=/path/to/XAEM_project core=8 design.matrix=/path/to/X_matrix.RData isoform.out=XAEM_isoform_expression.RData paralog.out=XAEM_paralog_expression.RData merge.paralogs=FALSE isoform.method=average remove.ycount=TRUE
 ```
+#### Parameter setting
+- workdir: the path to working directory
+- core: the number of cpu cores for parallel computing
+- design.matrix: the path to the design matrix
+- remove.ycount (default=TRUE): to clean all data of Ycount after use.
+- xxxx
 ## 5. A complete run of MAX by copy and paste
 This section shows the tutorial to run MAX pipeline.
 We can test MAX by just copy and paste of the example commands.